 Ryan is Kansas City native, raised in Olathe, Kansas, and attended the University of Kansas for college (Rock Chalk Jayhawk!) where he obtained two degrees in engineering.

 Around 2001, Ryan started running distances from 5Ks up to half marathons.
 He had always worked out with weight training, running and mountain biking since high school football.
 Mountain biking and running lead him to running off-road duathlons and a few mountain bike races in 2002.
-In 2003, Ryan signed up for a duathlon, not realizing that he would need a road bike, which he did not own at the time.
+In 2003, Ryan signed up for the Heritage Park duathlon, not realizing that he would need a road bike, which he did not own at the time.
 Ryan borrowed someone’s steel road bike and placed 2nd in his age group.
 Since then, Ryan has been hooked on on-road duathlons and running races.
-In 2004, he ran his first triathlon and became hooked on the multisport lifestyle leading to his eight half IRONMANs and three full IRONMANs (2013 Lake Tahoe, 2014 Chattanooga and 2015 Boulder).
+In 2004, he ran his first triathlon and became hooked on the multisport lifestyle leading to his 13 half IRONMAN finishes and 6 full IRONMAN finishes.

-She began taking running seriously again when she was in her 40s and since then, she has participated in over 100 running events including 17 Half marathons and 2 full marathons and over 75 triathlons from sprint to ½ Ironman distances.
+Terry has participated in over 100 running events including 20 half marathons and 2 full marathons and over 75 triathlons from sprint to Half Ironman distances.
 She has qualified for USAT Age Group Nationals for 5 years and has placed in triathlon, swimming and running events for the Show-Me and Sunflower games.

-She gushes with pride when she talks about her family and is supported by her wonderful Sherpa husband, Todd.
-Beware, because she will insist on telling you about her amazing family and 5 of the cutest grandchildren the world has ever known.
+She gushes with pride when she talks about her family and is supported by her wonderful Sherpa husband, Todd, who sometimes leads races in his Polaris Slingshot.
+Beware, because she will insist on telling you about her amazing family and 6 of the cutest grandchildren the world has ever known.

 She also volunteers for Camp WIN and serves on the WIN triathlon committee.
 Terry is a proud member of the Reds Triathlon team (coached by the amazing Liz Weidling) and loves traveling with her teammates to races as often as she can.